Backblaze/JavaReedSolomon/README.md

 ## Performance Notes

-The performance of the inner loop depends on the specefic processor you're running on.
+The performance of the inner loop depends on the specific processor you're running on.
 There are twelve different permutations of the loop in this library, and the ReedSolomonBenchmark class will tell you which one is faster for your particular application.
 The number